kushagratrivedi2005/CSES_PROBLEMSET_SOLUTIONS/README.md

 - **Removing Digits 2**: [Problem Link](https://cses.fi/problemset/task/2174)

 If you have solutions for any of these problems, please contact me at [hellgamerhell@gmail.com](mailto:hellgamerhell@gmail.com).

+You can also connect with me on [LinkedIn](https://www.linkedin.com/in/kushagratrivedi/).